redditwow/r-wow/README.md

-Empty Repository for /r/WoW design
+# Design for reddit.com/r/wow #

+This is the place for the design of the World of Warcraft subreddit.